prometheus/codemirror-promql/examples/angular-promql/README.md

 })
 export class MyComponent implements OnInit {
   ngOnInit(): void {
+   // For this example, you activate the autocomplete mode 'offline'
     const promqlExtension = new PromQLExtension();
-    // For this example, you activate the autocomplete mode 'offline'
-    // and enable the highlight of the matching string of the autocomplete list. promqlExtension.setComplete({
-      url: '',
-      enableLSP: false,
-      offline: true,
-      hybrid: {
-        fuzzyPre: '<b style="color: brown">',
-        fuzzyPost: '</b>',
-      },
-    });
   }
 }
 ```